amitosh2002/KanbanBoard_ReduxTK/README.md

+# KanbanBoard_ReduxTK

+This project features a dynamic Kanban Board crafted with React and Material-UI, incorporating seamless drag-and-drop functionality through react-beautiful-dnd.

+## Introduction

+The Kanban Board is designed to enhance project management by allowing teams to visualize their tasks and streamline their workflow.
+Embracing the principles of the Kanban methodology, it provides users with the ability to create, rearrange, and track tasks as they progress through various project stages.
+The board’s primary aim is to deliver an accessible overview of project status, promoting timely task execution and efficient collaboration.

+## Screenshot
 | ![Image 1](https://github.com/user-attachments/assets/621caaed-c669-4b85-a925-19d109e2e025) | ![Image 2](https://github.com/user-attachments/assets/0649f6fc-5bfb-4b02-8855-9d69f1b6c6a9) | ![Image 3](https://github.com/user-attachments/assets/79834759-020f-4265-93d6-ba78b08887e7) |
 | :-------------------------------------------------------------------------------------------------: | :-------------------------------------------------------------------------------------------------: | :-------------------------------------------------------------------------------------------------: |
 |                                          _Image 1_                                          |                                          _Image 2_                                          |                                          _Image 3_                                          |